Generic filters

 Teresa Stafford (she/her) serves as the Outpatient Program Coordinator.
 She is passionate about supporting our team in providing evidence-based, trauma-informed services, reducing barriers for both clients and staff, and finding ways to improve our programs and processes.
 In her career she has worked with individuals, groups, and systems on initiatives that support finding and addressing root causes of community challenges.
 Teresa has a Master’s degree in Social Work with a concentration in Community Empowerment and Program Development, a graduate certificate in Nonprofit Management, and a Bachelor’s in Psychology.

-Tranise Matthews, BA
+Tranise Matthews, MA

 Intake Coordinator